chrisnoonan98675/site/xl-release/how-to/using-scheduling-in-scripts.markdown

 ![Task status line](../images/task-status-line-1.png)

 The `task.schedule(pollingScriptPath)` call lets XL Release know that after the current script is finished the task does not finish yet.
 Instead another script should be executed after a delay.
 You must pass the path to the script in the method argument.
 You can also specify a wait interval in seconds as a second parameter: `task.schedule(pollingScriptPath, 2)`.
-If not specified, the the serve will wait 5 seconds before invoking the script.
+If not specified, the server will wait 5 seconds before invoking the script.
 (This value can be configured -- see below).

 To fail the script, use `sys.exit(1)`.